 RIZE: There is no one specific way for drag to manifest.
 Every city has its own drag families, its own drag culture, and its own drag history.
 How would you define Seattle’s drag culture?

 Issa: The queens here love to make a mess and they love a good prop.
 I would describe the drag here as pretty punk rock.
 The word grunge comes to mind.

-RIZE: Modern Drag has always been a form of resistance towards racism, homophobia and bigotry.
-This PRIDE Month falls during a pandemic and the largest civil rights movement this country has ever seen.
+RIZE: Modern Drag has always been a form of resistance against racism, homophobia and bigotry.
+This PRIDE Month falls during a pandemic and a civil rights movement.
 What are your thoughts about this resistance and how can folks support you and your work right now?

 RIZE: As a drag queen, you’re an entertainer, but you’re also a MAJOR influence in the LGBTQ+ community.
 Do you feel like you have responsibilities to the public/LQBTQ+ community more so right now?
 If so what kind of activism/advocacy have you been engaged in?

 Issa: If you’re a drag queen and you’re not using your platform to speak on the issues that our community has been facing for generations, not just now, I need you to hang it up.
 Being an entertainer is only one part of the job, the other parts are defender and educator.
 I firmly believe almost every right we have today as queer people is because of Black trans women and the drag queens who came before me.
 There’s this intersectionality of some queer people being white and cis or cis passing or even just the token, making it into positions of power in the mainstream.
 I think it’s our job to remind those queers with power to remember to speak up for their brothers and sisters who can’t speak for themselves.